Forcepoint/fp-pta-overview/building_blocks.md

 ### Ansible Roles

 Here is a comprehensive list of all the available Ansible roles for PTA.

-Note that some roles support both CentOS and Windows, but for some the windows based role has been broken out into it's own role.
-Whether it's one role or two is really driven by whether or not the variables for the role can be used with both.
-If the answer was no, a separate role was created.
+A role ending with `-win` is exclusively for use on Windows.
+Of the roles that do not end in `-win`, they may support only CentOS (EX: docker-host), or only Windows (EX: prtg), or even both (EX: general-config).
+You'll need to investigate the role's tasks and determine if there's a portion for Windows.
+A `-win` role is only created when the CentOS version of the role would require changes to the variables for it to work with Windows.
+For example, the backup-local role uses cron for scheduling, but the Windows version uses the Task Scheduler, and they require different information to run.

 1. [backup-local](https://github.com/Forcepoint/fp-pta-ansible-backup-local)